On the Fairness of Additive Welfarist Rules: Real-Valued Instances

 We now address the case of two agents. \citet{EckartPsVe24} showed that in this case, the $p$-mean rule guarantees EF1 for all $p \leq 0$, which implies that there is a larger class of additive welfarist rules that guarantee EF1.
 Accordingly, our characterization in \Cref{thm:real_normalized_three} does not work for two agents.
 The problem of finding a characterization for this case turns out to be rather challenging.
 We instead provide a necessary condition and a sufficient condition for the functions defining the additive welfarist rules that guarantee EF1 for normalized instances with two agents.
-Note that the sufficient condition in \Cref{prop:real_normalized_two_sufficient} is a generalization of the condition used by \citet[Lemma~3]{EckartPsVe24}.

 \begin{restatable}{proposition}{proprealnormalizedtwonecessary} Let $f: \Rpluszero \to \R \cup \{-\infty\}$ be a strictly increasing function continuous on $\Rplus$ such that for every positive-admitting normalized instance with two agents, every allocation chosen by the additive welfarist rule with $f$ is EF1.
 Then, $f$ is strictly concave. \end{restatable}